Actindo-AG/Documentation/PIM/UserInterface/03b_Settings.md

 - ![Toggle](/Assets/Icons/Toggle.png "[Toggle]") *Inherit Configuration*
-  Activate this toggle to inherit not only the values of the selected attribute set, but also their configuration.
-Deactivate the toggle to inherit the values without configuration.
-By default, this toggle is active.
+  Enable this toggle to inherit not only the values of the selected attribute set, but also their configuration.
+Disable the toggle to inherit the values without configuration.
+By default, this toggle is enabled.
 This toggle is locked if the **no inheritance** option is selected in the *Inherit/Copy Values from* drop-down list.

 - *Inherit/Copy Values*